niklasR/SF-FreePBX/README.md

 ## Run

 Just run `python pbxSF.py` and it should connect to Asterisk and SalesForce.

+If you are not loading a previously saved config, you will be asked to specify a log-in for the webinterface the first time you open it.

+To specify your own port, run it with commandline argument `-p`, and to load a previously saved config, you can use `-f filename -s passphrase`.
 Take a look at the log to see if everything is running correctly.
 You should be able to configure extensions using the webinterface at `http://localhost:PORT` (the port is specified in the config).

 ## Configuration